 The famous Nichōme

-Other bars and clubs that are worth mentioning are Campy, AiiRo Cafe, Leo Lounge, FTM Bois (focused on transsexuals), The ANNEX and AiSOTOPE Lounge.
+Other bars and clubs that are worth mentioning are Campy, AiiRo Cafe, FTM Bois (focused on transsexuals), The ANNEX and AiSOTOPE Lounge.

-Dragon Men also has an event called Not Alone Café, which happens on the first Sunday of the month.
+Back in Tokyo, Dragon Men has an event called Not Alone Café, which happens on the first Sunday of the month.
 It is an event open to anyone and can be a good way to meet new people when you first arrive in Tokyo.
-Also in Nichome, there is Akta, a community center for the LGBT community in Tokyo.
+Also in Nichōme, there is Akta, a community center for the LGBTQ community in Tokyo.
 Although almost everything is in Japanese, you can find people who can speak English.

-Another LGBT event is the Rainbow Reel Tokyo film festival.
+Another LGBTQ event is the Rainbow Reel Tokyo film festival.
 The first edition took place in 1992.
 The festival usually happens in July, so keep an eye out for it around that time.

-To learn more about what it’s like to be LGBT in Japan, I recommend the documentary Gaycation.
-It’s a series created by Vice showing LGBT life in various cities around the world, and the first episode is in Tokyo!
+To learn more about what it’s like to be LGBTQ in Japan, I recommend the documentary Gaycation.
+It’s a series created by Vice showing LGBTQ+ life in various cities around the world, and the first episode is in Tokyo!

-I hope that with this post I may have given a general idea of what the LGBT life is like in Japan.
+I hope that with this post I may have given a general idea of what the LGBTQ life is like in Japan.
 Not everything is perfect, but the future is promising!

 For more useful tips about life in Japan keep following our Go!
 Go!
 Nihon blog.